Timothyling55/OOP_project/README.md

 # Game trailer
 https://www.youtube.com/watch?v=iGZo5lojqZc&feature=youtu.be

-# What this repository is about?
+# What is this repository is about?
 This repository is a project made by OOP students of class Jan 2020 in UTP.
 It is a turn based rpg made using JavaFX.

 # Game Description